jarrettmeyer/jarrettmeyer.github.io/_posts/2016-04-18-observer-pattern-in-javascript.md

 ---
 layout: post
 title: "The Observer Pattern in JavaScript"
 date: 2016-04-18
+description:
+thumbnail: /assets/images/javascript-logo.svg
 ---

 The [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern) is a simple way to allow communication between elements without having to rely on events, callbacks, or polling.
 The best thing about the observer pattern is that the thing being observed does not have to worry about what is observing it or how many observers it has.